Creation and annihilation operators for 2D non-abelian anyons: Anyonic Hubbard hamiltonian

 By expressing Hamiltonians using annihilation operators, we hope to first showcase the similarities and differences between Fibonacci anyons and other particle types such as fermions and bosons; and second, provide tools for the simulation of such Hamiltonian systems, allowing the application of tensor-networks methods \cite{tensornetworks}, explore mapping for applying the Bethe ansatz \cite{Amico} and other methods already used in the 1+1 D case where the notion of annihilation operators is exploited \cite{1dbethe}.

-We focus on the Hubbard Hamiltonian described in \cite{hamiltoniananyon}.
-We have a $2 \times N$ square lattice with the ordering shown in Figure \ref{fig:2nordering}.
+In the Hubbard Hamiltonian described in \cite{hamiltoniananyon} we have a $2 \times N$ square lattice with the ordering shown in Figure \ref{fig:2nordering}.
 We discuss some consequences and issues that arise from this choice further in the text.

 The Hamiltonian has two contributions.
 First, a hopping contribution between nearest neighbours, where a $\tau$-anyon can jump to the nearest neighbour if it is unoccupied.
 And a second term, a self-energy term for when there is a $\tau$ in some site.
 For simplicity and conciseness, we take the same coupling strength for longitudinal and transverse hopping $t_\perp=t_\parallel=t$ \cite{hamiltoniananyon}.